 On 5th August 2014, FairFX Group Plc listed its shares on AIM, a market operated by the London Stock Exchange.
 In preparation for the Initial Public Offering ("IPO") the Group was restructured.
+The restructure impacted a number of current year and comparative primary financial statements and notes.
 The effect of this reorganisation was to insert one new company into the Group, a new holding Company, FairFX Group Plc.